Smiling volunteer at a St Barnabas event

 Celebrating our volunteers

 Every year, we depend on hundreds of volunteers, who support the hospices in various ways – from retail to fundraising, gardening to office support, as well as helping patients directly through schemes like Community Companions and volunteer lifeguards.
-During 2022/23, an incredible 1,300 volunteers contributed a total of 80,000 hours, saving the hospices more than £1.3m.

 Over 100 nominations were received from volunteers and staff for the inaugural Volunteer Heart Awards, which were split into three categories, reflecting the hospices’ values – Caring, Connected, Courageous.
 The three top nominees were announced on the night.